 top of page

-As former Assistant Conductor to Kent Nagano, Nadège worked with the Hamburg State Opera and Philharmonic Orchestra on historical productions of Wozzeck, Lulu, Walküre, Madama Butterfly, Zauberflöte, and Stilles Meer, new productions of Fidelio and Parsifal, with Hamburg's St. Michaelis Choir, and at the International Musikfest Hamburg.
-From 2009-2014, Nadège was the Founder and Music Director of the Esopus Chamber Orchestra, a twenty-five-member award-winning professional chamber orchestra based in the Hudson Valley, New York.
+As former Assistant Conductor to Kent Nagano at the Hamburg State Opera and Philharmonic Orchestra in Germany, Nadège helped produce historical opera productions of Wozzeck, Lulu, Walküre, Madama Butterfly, Zauberflöte, and Stilles Meer, new productions of Fidelio and Parsifal, as well as Hamburg Philharmonic Orchestra concerts at the Elbphilharmonie, including performances with the renowned St. Michaelis Choir, for the International Musikfest Hamburg.

-An advocate for equal representation for women in orchestral concerts, Nadège's programs have included works by Amy Beach, Louise Farrenc, Jennifer Higdon, Mary Howe, Vítězslava Kaprálová, Missy Mazzoli, Florence Price, Joan Tower, and Gwyneth Walker.
+Alongside the great masterworks of the classical canon, Nadège’s concerts have included works by Amy Beach, Christine Donkin, Vivian Fung, Jennifer Higdon, Mary Howe, Vítězslava Kaprálová, Missy Mazzoli, Florence Price, Joan Tower, and Gwyneth Walker.
+She is considered a leading expert on the early romantic French composer, Louise Farrenc.

 bottom of page